 Nassau, Niagara, Onondaga, Suffolk, and Wayne halls are located in the South Village.
 Nassau and Suffolk halls are suite-style and accommodate first-year students, transfer students, and upper-level residents.
 Niagara, Wayne and Onondaga are corridor-style buildings.
 Onondaga and Wayne house first-year students exclusively.
 Wayne Hall is also the home to Dante House, a residential college house for first-year students, including first-year Edgar Fellows, international students, and students who prefer a smaller community of committed scholars.
 While most South Village halls accommodate 200 residents each, Onondaga houses 350 first-year students and Dante House has only 100 residents.
 Dante House also accommodates international students who need housing over Thanksgiving, Winter, and Spring breaks.

 Saratoga Terrace, which opened in 2001, consists of 4 and 5-person townhouse units.
 The townhouses are the only residence halls that offer private bedrooms to the general residential population.
 Each townhouse unit has a shared living room, full kitchen, and two full baths.
 The townhouses accommodate returning upper-level (primarily senior and junior) students.

-Courses available 10Accounting and Finance 1 Applied and Pure Sciences 3 Education and Teaching 3 Humanities & Social Sciences 2 MBA 1
+Courses available 10Accounting & Finance 1 Applied, Pure Sciences 3 Education and Teaching 3 Humanities & Social Sciences 2 MBA 1

 Be the first one!